Basic Concepts

 Inheritance

-The process of transferring members of an ancestor to a derived object.
-By using inheritance, you can quickly improve existing objects by simply modifying existing methods or adding new variables and methods that enrich them.
+Inheritance transfers members from an ancestor object to a derived object.
+It enables developers to enhance existing objects by modifying methods or adding new variables and procedures.

 Instance